-10. Enter one or more hostname: port pairs in the Back Channel Servers list.

-- 11. Conditional: If the back channel uses HTTPS, enable the Back Channel Secure option.
-This option becomes available when at least one Back Channel Server is defined. - 12.
-Conditional: If the back channel uses an alternate base path, enter the path in the Back Chanel Base Path field.
-This option becomes available when at least one Back Channel Server is defined. - 13.
-Conditional: If hostname verification for secure connections is not required for either the Runtime or the Back Channel Servers, enable the Skip Hostname Verification option. - 14.
-Conditional: If hostname verification is required, enter the hostname PingAccess should expect in the Expected Certificate Hostname field.
+- 10. Scroll to the Advanced Settings section of the Runtime page. - 11.
+Click Add Back Channel Server. - 12.
+Enter one or more hostname: port pairs in the Back Channel Servers list. - 13.
+Conditional: If the back channel uses HTTPS, enable the Back Channel Secure option.
+This option becomes available when at least one Back Channel Server is defined. - 14.
+Conditional: If the back channel uses an alternate base path, enter the path in the Back Chanel Base Path field. - 15.
+Conditional: If hostname verification for secure connections is not required for either the Runtime or the Back Channel Servers, enable the Skip Hostname Verification option. - 16.
+Conditional: If hostname verification is required, enter the hostname PingAccess should expect in the Expected Certificate Hostname field. - 17.
+Click Save.

-➡ Info: Once you save this configuration and Configure the OAuth Resource Server on page 82, a PingFederate Access Validator is available for selection when you define OAuth-type rules in Policy Manager.
+→ Info: Once you save this configuration and Configure the OAuth Resource Server on page 98, a PingFederate Access Validator is available for selection when you define OAuth-type rules in Policy Manager.